This is everything you need to know about using search engine optimisation in your small business marketing mix

 Advertising, on the other hand, is telling people to buy a product or service.

-The key things to note with all these definitions is that marketing includes advertising, but it is so much more than just advertising.
-And a key part of marketing, outside of advertising, is communicating the value of the business, products and services to the people who will most benefit from the offerings.
+The key things to note with all these definitions are that marketing includes advertising, but it’s so much more than just advertising.
+And a key part of marketing, outside of advertising, is communicating the value of the business, products, and services to the people who will most benefit from the offerings.

 So with that in mind, what is SEO marketing?

-If you’ve seen or listened to my introductory guide, What is SEO?, you’ll know that SEO is the process of optimising websites and content so humans get the best experience and search engines can find and understand the value of the content.
-Putting the two together we can infer that SEO marketing is all about optimising websites and content so that humans understand the value of a business and its products and services.
+In my introductory guide, What is SEO?, I define SEO as the process of optimising websites and content so humans get the best experience and search engines can find and understand the value of the content.
+Putting the two together we can infer that SEO marketing is all about optimising websites and content so that humans and search engines understand the value of a business and its products and services.